iljah/hdintegrator/INSTALL.md

 You can install the required Python libraries under your home directory using [virtualenv](https://virtualenv.pypa.io) while OpenMPI can be obtained from [https://www.open-mpi.org](https://www.open-mpi.org).
-You should install OpenMPI before installing mpi4py.
+You should install OpenMPI before installing HDIntegrator.

 Create a new python environment with virtualenv:

     virtualenv --python=python3 ~/hdintegrator_env

-Switch to that environment:
+switch to that environment:

     . ~/hdintegrator_env/bin/activate

-and install prerequisites (also for the [N-sphere.py](integrands/N-sphere.py) integrand):
+and install HDIntegrator and its prerequisites:

-    pip install networkx mpi4py scipy
+    pip install hdintegrator

-make sure that the OpenMPI wrapper compiler is in your PATH before running pip.
+make sure that the OpenMPI wrapper compiler is in your PATH before running `pip` so that the `mpiexec` binary from OpenMPI will be found.
+The main program and Python integrands will be located in `~/hdintegrator_env/bin` and can be used for example as:

-If you didn't clone the repository you can install the program by running `pip install hdintegrator` which will put it into `~/hdintegrator_env/bin/` along with integrands implemented in Python.
-To download all integrands use `git`, see the integrands section for more info.
+    mpiexec -n 2 ~/hdintegrator_env/bin/hdintegrator.py --integrand ~/hdintegrator_env/bin/N-sphere.py --dimensions 1

+You can leave the virtualenv environment with `deactivate`.

+## Integrands

+Integrands located in `integrands` directory in the git repository each have their own requirements and prerequisites.

+Integrands implemented in Python require the **SciPy** package which is called python3-scipy in Fedora and is installed automatically if you used `pip` to install HDIntegrator as described in section *Local installation*.

+Integrands implemented in C++ require a **C++14 compiler** and can be compiled automatically with **GNU Make** by using the Makefile located in this directory.
+These integrands also require [GSL](https://www.gnu.org/software/gsl/).
+In Fedora it is called gsl-devel while in Ubuntu it is libgsl-dev.
+Compilation parameters can be customized by invoking `make` with the desired parameter and value separated by `=`:

+    make CXXFLAGS=-std=c++14

+See top of `Makefile` for list of parameters used.

 # Testing